 A. Students will develop a knowledge and understanding of Related teaching/learning methods and strategies 1.
 The core areas of mathematics including the principal areas of mathematics needed in applications.
-1. In the first four terms of the programme there are lectures on algebra, analysis, differential equations, probability, and mathematical methods, supported by college- based tutorials.
-2. Some of the principal areas of application of mathematics.
-2. In the first year there are lectures on dynamics, probability, statistics, and mathematical models, supported by college- based tutorials; together with further options later in the course.
-3. The correct use of mathematical language and formalism in mathematical thinking and logical processes.
-3. Example in lectures in the first two years, practice in weekly problem sheets, with critical feedback by college tutors, tutorial discussion, printed notes of guidance (also available on the web).
-4. The basic ideas of mathematical modelling.
+(E1-E3) 2.
+Some of the principal areas of application of mathematics.
+(E1-E3) 3.
+The correct use of mathematical language and formalism in mathematical thinking and logical processes.
+(E1,E2) In the first four terms of the programme there are lectures on algebra, analysis, differential equations, probability, and mathematical methods, supported by college-based tutorials.
+In the first year there are lectures on dynamics, probability, statistics, and mathematical models, supported by college-based tutorials; together with further options later in the course.
+Example in lectures in the first two years, practice in weekly problem sheets, with critical feedback by college tutors, tutorial discussion, printed notes of guidance (also available on the 4.
+The basic ideas of mathematical modelling.
+(E3) 5.
+Some of the processes and pitfalls of mathematical approximation.
+(E3) web).
 4. Lectures on mathematical models in the first year, supported by practice in work for college tutorials, together with further options later in the course.
-5. Some of the processes and pitfalls of mathematical approximation.
 5. Examples on problem sheets and Maple in first year.
-6. Techniques of manipulation and computer-aided numerical calculation.
-6. Practice in work for college tutorials and Maple practical work in the first year.
-7. The basic ideas of a variety of pure and applied areas of specialisation.
-7 A choice of lecture courses, supported by college tutorials or small classes in the second part of the second year.
+6. Techniques of manipulation and computer-aided numerical calculation.(E3) 6.
+Practice in work for college tutorials and Maple practical work in the first year.
+7. The basic ideas of a variety of pure and applied areas of specialisation.(E3) 7 A choice of lecture courses, supported by college tutorials or small classes in the second part of the second year.
 8. Several specialised areas of mathematics or its applications, the principal results in these areas, how they relate to real-world problems and to problems within mathematics (including, in the four-year course, problems at the frontiers of current research).
-8 Lectures in the third year and fourth years delivered by lecturers actively engaged in research, together with supporting problem classes conducted by subject specialists.
+(E3-E6) 8 Lectures in the third and fourth years delivered by lecturers actively engaged in research, together with supporting problem classes conducted by subject specialists.